+Ever wondered why the fresh fruit and veg is the first thing you see in store?
+Or why the bread and milk are so far away?
 Supermarkets spend millions of dollars researching consumer behaviour in order to develop tactics to compel you to buy more in their stores.

-The path more travelled
+The path most travelled

-Consumer psychologists say veering to the right when you walk into a shop is a classic biological trait, linked to most people’s preference for using their right hand.
+Consumer psychologists say veering to the right when you walk into a shop is a classic biological trait linked to most people's preference for using their right hand.

 The most common path to travel in-store is around the outside perimeter, dipping in and out of the aisles as needed.
 As a result, the ends of each aisle are the most profitable part of the store.